Engagement Letter

 16 Solicitor’s Lien

-If this agreement is terminated, Entcounsel retains the right to a solicitor’s lien on your file and will only release the file to a new lawyer upon satisfactory payment of all outstanding fees, disbursements, and expenses.
-Upon withdrawal, reasonable notice will be provided and all client documents will be made available to you or successor counsel in accordance with Rule 3.7-8 of the Rules of Professional Conduct.
+On withdrawal or termination, reasonable notice will be given and documents belonging to you will be made available to you or to successor counsel in accordance with Rule 3.7-8 of the Rules of Professional Conduct.

 If you are no longer our client: If you are no longer our client, we may represent clients whose interests are adverse to yours in any matter other than one on which we have represented you.
 However, we will continue to protect your relevant confidential information from our prior retainers with you.